 - Saturday, August 4 – The Funk Frequency (Prince tribute)

-- Wednesday, August 8 – To be announced
+- Wednesday, August 8 – Alan Doyle (folk rock)

 - Saturday, August 11 – Against The Wind (Bob Seger tribute)

 - Wednesday, August 15 – Terri Clark (country)

 - Saturday, August 18 – The Legends Tribute (Adele/Lady Gaga/Paul McCartney tribute)

 - Wednesday, August 22 – Bobby Bazini (folk soul)

 - Saturday, August 25 – Classic Albums Live: CCR Chronicle Vol 3. (tribute)

 [Editor’s note: This story has been updated to include the June 30th and August 8th acts, announced on June 1, 2018.]